 Although the Civil War never came to Joanna Furnace, the ironmaster’s sons did their civic duty and went off to war to protect the Union from the southern rebellion.
 Today the Hay Creek Festival remembers these men …. and women … who sacrificed for our great country by offering a special interpretation to remember our countries’ Civil War history.
 Reenactors from the 50th Pennsylvania Volunteer Infantry will be setting up camp and telling the story of a soldier’s life, plus will offer daily firing demonstrations in the town square.
 Also look for a Civil War medical impression and civilian reenactors who will talk about life on the home front.

 The Hay Creek Festival offers a wide array of family entertainment throughout the entire weekend.
 Irish, folk, and traditional musicians perform at the Town Square Stage as well as magicians, jugglers and puppeteers will entertain young and old alike.
 Guests are also invited to interact with the Joanna Villagers at 2:30 pm each day as they teach you dances of the time including the Grand March and the Virginia Reel.

 Mechanical Technology Exhibits

-Visitors can start their day at the Hay Creek Festival with an Ironmaster’s Pancake & Sausage Breakfast.
-This “rise and shine” breakfast is served Saturday and Sunday morning from 7 to 10 am in the Joanna Furnace Mule Stable.
+Visitors can start their day at the Hay Creek Festival with an Ironmaster’s pancake & sausage breakfast.
+This “rise and shine” breakfast is served Saturday and Sunday morning from 8 to 11 am in the Joanna Furnace Mule Stable.

 Please note: Food Tickets are needed to purchase food items.
 Ticket booths are placed conveniently throughout the festival grounds and can be redeemed prior to leaving the event.